Can ringdown residuals in black-hole merger data distinguish the claimed effect from detector noise?

 LIGO Virgo ringdown work is being used to test whether residual patterns remain after conservative noise subtraction.
 The next pass should compare the residual claim against detector-noise limits.

-Observation of gravitational waves from two neutron star-black hole coalescencesLIGO-Virgo-KAGRABlack holecandidateRun 2: Extract the testable claim
+Observation of gravitational waves from two neutron star-black hole coalescencesLIGO-Virgo-KAGRABlack holecandidateRun 3: Check objections and missing evidence

-Research questionCan ringdown residuals in black-hole merger data distinguish the claimed effect from detector noise?Source basisObservation of gravitational waves from two neutron star-black hole coalescencesSelected at3 Jun 2026, 03:00
+Research questionCan ringdown residuals in black-hole merger data distinguish the claimed effect from detector noise?Source basisObservation of gravitational waves from two neutron star-black hole coalescencesSelected at8 Jul 2026, 03:00

 Run history